apache/nuttx/configs/stm3240g-eval/README.txt

        There is nothing in the DMA driver to prevent this now.

-  nxconsole:
+  nxterm:
   ----------
     This is yet another NSH configuration.
-This NSH configuration differs from the others, however, in that it uses the NxConsole driver to host the NSH shell.
+This NSH configuration differs from the others, however, in that it uses the NxTerm driver to host the NSH shell.

     NOTES: